ossimlabs/omar-scdf-stager/docs/user-guide/omar-scdf-stager.md

 # omar-scdf-stager
 The Stager is a Spring Cloud Data Flow (SCDF) Processor.
 This means it:
-1. Receives a message on a Spring Cloud input stream using Kafka.
+1. Receives a message on a Spring Cloud input stream using RabbitMQ.
 2. Performs an operation on the data.
-3. Sends the result on a Spring Cloud output stream using Kafka to a listening SCDF Processor or SCDF Sink.
+3. Sends the result on a Spring Cloud output stream using RabbitMQ to a listening SCDF Processor or SCDF Sink.

 ## Purpose
 The Stager receives a JSON message from the Extractor containing the filename and path of an extracted image.
 The Stager then attempts to create a histogram and overview for the image.
 Finally, the Stager passes the message along to the Indexer, which indexes the image information in OMAR.